 Container runtime environment#

-LXD attempts to present a consistent environment to the container it runs.
+Incus attempts to present a consistent environment to all containers it runs.

-The exact environment will differ slightly based on kernel features and user configuration but will otherwise be identical for all containers.
+The exact environment will differ slightly based on kernel features and user configuration, but otherwise, it is identical for all containers.

-LXD assumes that any image it uses to create a new container from will come with at least the following root-level directories:
+Incus assumes that any image it uses to create a new container comes with at least the following root-level directories:

 /dev based on a

 Since this is a

 devtmpfs file system, device nodes appear only if manually created.